Application guidelines – Commemorating the National Day for Truth and Reconciliation

 We expect that you will act in compliance with applicable statutes, laws, bylaws, regulations, orders, codes, standards, directives and guidelines governing the activities for which funding is being sought, including those related to public health and safety due to the COVID-19 pandemic.

-While supporting efforts to reclaim, revitalize, maintain and strengthen Indigenous languages and to preserve and revitalize Indigenous cultures, the Department of Canadian Heritage is committed to taking positive measures to enhance the vitality of official-language minority communities and to promote the use of English and French in Canadian society.
-If you receive funding, you agree to comply with the official languages requirements set out in your application and in your funding agreement, when applicable.
+While supporting efforts to reclaim, revitalize, maintain and strengthen Indigenous languages and to preserve and revitalize Indigenous cultures, Canadian Heritage is subjected to legislations, such as the Official Languages Act.
+If you receive funding, you agree to comply with the requirements that are set out in your funding agreement, when applicable.

 Acknowledgement of financial assistance